jyalim/python-comp-math/episodes/05-numpy.md

 Relative error is second order in ∆x: 1.99742
 ```

 ![](fig/numpy-central-difference-challenge.svg){alt="Log.-log. plot of the
 second-order error when estimating the derivative of $\cos(x)$."}

+#### Discussion

+The above approach worked well for $N$ up to $10^4$.
+What would happen
+in $N$ were increased much further for the same system?
+The size of $D$
+grows like $N^2$, so very quickly we'll run out of fast CPU memory,
+called "cache," and likely run out of RAM too, causing
+***out-of-memory*** errors.

+The stencil in the challenge results in an extremely sparse operator
+representation for $D$.
+Thus, using a dense representation is extremely
+inefficient, regardless of the performant backend.
+A better solution
+code then could have
+* used sparse matrices instead of a dense one,
+* used index slicing to represent the operations,
+* or probably the fastest: used the `np.roll` instead to account for the
+  periodicity.
+Demonstrating this last point:
+`du = (np.roll(u,-1)-np.roll(u,+1))/(2*dx)`
+allows for a much faster approximation of order $N$ instead of $N^2$.

+However, for $N$ beyond $10^6$, the error will begin to increase as
+rounding errors begin to dominate the total error of the approximation.

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## Using `ndarray` built-in methods

+## Basic signal processing

 ## Loading data into Python